Joints 7 DOF

 Camera → Perception → 3D Pose → Planner → IK → Joint Commands

 Every stage exposes a clean ROS 2 interface.
-Swapping HSV detection for a neural detector requires zero changes downstream.
+If I swap HSV detection for a neural detector, nothing downstream has to change.

 01